hibernate/hibernate-reactive/README.md

 The session is automatically flushed at the end of the transaction.

+For extra convenience, there's a method that opens a session and starts a transaction in one call:

+    sessionFactory.withTransaction( (session, tx) -> session.persist(book) )

 ### Identifier generation

 Sequence, table, and `UUID` id generation is built in, along with support